-Your rod can be made of either fiberglass or split-bamboo.
+Your rod can be made of either fiberglass or split bamboo.
 Both are suitable, but glass is better.
-Bamboo is more expensive and glass isn't as likely to snap when a big fish bends it in half.
-A long rod (6 to 7 feet) has more spring than a shorter one and with a light reel it will cast lures weighing as little as ¼ ounce, such as the ones you use for large panfish.
+Bamboo is more expensive, and glass isn't as likely to snap when a big fish bends it in half.
+A long rod (6 to 7 feet) has more spring than a shorter one, and with a light reel, it will cast lures weighing as little as ¼ ounces, such as the ones you use for large panfish.
 For the ⅝-ounce to 1-ounce plugs and spoons used to lure big Pike, Black Bass, and so forth, you'll need a stiffer rod of 5 or 5½ feet.
-Although on a fly rod and spinning rod the reel hangs downward from the rod's handle, on a bait-casting rod the reel must be on top where you can reach its spool with your thumb.
+Although on a fly rod and spinning rod, the reel hangs downward from the rod's handle, on a bait-casting rod, the reel must be on top where you can reach its spool with your thumb.
 Therefore, this rod must have a reliable locking gadget to clamp the reel and keep it from slipping.
-It's usually a threaded band which screws out and over one end of the reel's base after the other end of the base has been slipped under a flange in the reel-seat.
+It's usually a threaded band that screws out and over one end of the reel's base after the other end of the base has been slipped under a flange in the reel seat.
 Make sure a bait-casting rod has some locking arrangement similar to this before you buy it.

 Guides are important on a bait-casting rod.
-On a cast, the line shoots through them at terrific speed, so they must be absolutely smooth or else their friction will gradually wear and fray the line.
-Then, some day that prize fish you fight almost to the net will snap off and give you his fish-laugh.
+On a cast, the line shoots through them at terrific speed, so they must be absolutely smooth, or else their friction will gradually wear and fray the line.
+Then, someday that prize fish you fight almost to the net will snap off and give you his fish laugh.
 Polished steel guides, which are all right for light spinning lines and slow-moving fly lines, are only second-best for bait-casting lines.
-Your guides should be made of uncracked agate, the genuine hard mineralj not ordinary glass.
+Your guides should be made of uncracked agate, the genuine hard mineral, not ordinary glass.
 Or else they should be made of one of the new crackproof plastics.
 This is especially important for the tip guide over which the shooting line passes at an angle, generating the most friction and wear.
-To assemble your rod, hold its sections so their guides line up perfectly with each other, then push—don't twist—the rod sections together.
+To assemble your rod, hold its sections, so their guides line up perfectly with each other, then push—don't twist—the rod sections together.
 Guides out of alignment will cause more line wear.

 How to Cast